 It's true that we all have different reasons for art journaling and different processes.
 For some of us, to art journal is more like traditional journaling—but with added visual elements.
 It's a space to reflect, think, and express what's going on inside.
 For others of us, art journaling is pure creative playtime.
 It's a container to express and to experiment with different art mediums and techniques and ideas—learning as we go.
 The truth is, most of us do a little of both: inner excavation and creative play, sometimes in more than one journal at a time!

 In the end, though, an art journal is simply another kind of canvas.
 Each page in our book is an art project.
 And over time, all that creativity build creative muscle and we create on other surfaces and for other people...

 Sometimes art projects call to be shared, but sometimes we just need to create for ourselves.

 The good news is that the choice is completely up to you.

-Come explore Art Journaling with us!
+Come explore Art Journaling with us in Art Fix Classes!

-Come art journal during Open Studio, offered two Sundays each month.
+You can also work in your art journal during Open Studio, offered two Sundays each month.
 This is a time when participants can work on any project they want independently, and many people choose to work in their art journals.